 For the foregoing reasons, the appeal is granted in part, denied in part and dismissed as moot in part, and PSERS is required to perform a good faith search for written communications between PSERS and each the three firms related to the identification or discovery of the rate calculation error, for the time period January 2020 to the date the summer 2020 investigation commenced and provide all responsive records within thirty days.
 PSERS may redact Excel formula and trade secrets.
-This Final Determination is binding on all parties.
-Within thirty days of the mailing date of this Final Determination, any party may appeal to the Commonwealth Court.
+This Final Determination upon Reconsideration is binding on all parties.
+Within thirty days of the mailing date of this Final Determination upon Reconsideration, any party may appeal to the Commonwealth Court.
 65 P.S. § 67.1301(a).
 All parties must be served with notice of the appeal.
 The OOR also shall be served notice and have an opportunity to respond as per Section 1303 of the RTKL.
-65 P.S. § party to any appeal and should not be named as a party.
-11 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.
+65 P.S. § 67.1303.
+However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.
+This Final Determination upon Reconsideration shall be placed on the OOR website at: http://openrecords.pa.gov.